Chinese medicinal material price index down 0.01 pct

-The Kangmei Chinese medicinal material price index, a barometer of the traditional Chinese medicine (TCM) material market, dropped 0.01 percent to 1,241.75 points Wednesday.
+The Kangmei Chinese medicinal material price index, a barometer of the traditional Chinese medicine (TCM) material market, dropped 0.01 percent to 1,244.76 points on Monday.

 Covering more than 500 TCM materials including herbs and minerals from six major markets nationwide, the closely-watched index reflects the overall price trend in the country's TCM material market.
 It is released daily by Kangmei Pharmaceutical Co., Ltd, one of China's major TCM companies.